-Under any law, there is no specified format provided which all the company has to follow.
+Under any law, there is no specified format provided that all companies have to follow.

-- Discretion of Board, for the declaration of dividend.
+- Discretion of the board for the declaration of dividends

-- Calculation process to be followed at the time of declaration of dividend.
+- The calculation process followed at the time of the declaration of the dividend.

 Example of Dividend Policy

-In the UK, in 2014, the Financial Reporting Council’s Financial Reporting Lab initiated Project Lab for the listed companies under UK stock exchanges.
-Under the same, they urge all the listed companies to properly disclose dividend policy and capacity of the company.
-It should also represent any constraint that can be faced by the company while declaring the dividend.
-Also, strategic intent was needed to be disclosed.
+In the UK, in 2014, the Financial Reporting Council’s Reporting Lab initiated Project Lab for the companies listed under UK stock exchanges.
+Under this, they urged all the listed companies to disclose the dividend policy and capacity adequately.
+It should also represent any constraints the company can face while declaring the dividend.
+Furthermore, they were required to disclose their strategic intent.

-This project assists the investors in the UK to understand the companies in a better manner, about their current practices and their future strategic aspects about the payout through the dividend.
+This project assists investors in the UK in understanding companies better, along with their current practices and future strategic aspects of the payout through the dividend.
 As per the project, about 40% of the companies covered gave information about distributable profits.

 Pros and Cons

-It reflects management thinking.
-Hence investors, based on their perception, can take the details given policy either as beneficial or in detriment.
+A dividend policy reflects management thinking.
+Based on this perception, investors can consider the given policy beneficial or detrimental.

-- Intent of the company becomes visible: In the market, there is the company which is rigorously paying a dividend while there are companies whose main intention is to plough back the funds and reinvest the same in the business.
-Investors based on their fund requirements and earning strategy will invest by checking dividend policy.
+- Investors will invest based on a company’s fund requirements and earning strategy by checking the dividend policy.
+The intent of the company becomes visible: Suppose there is a company rigorously paying a dividend in the market.
+At the same time, there are companies whose primary intention is to plow back the funds and reinvest the same in their business.

-- Trends of the dividend payout will be readily available: Investors will need to verify the past trend of the company to declare the dividend, in this policy, it will be readily available.
-Hence it will be kind of one-stop source of information about the dividends.
+- Trends of the dividend payout will be readily available: Investors will need to verify the past movement of the company to declare the dividend.
+In this policy, it will be readily available.
+Hence, it will be a one-stop source of information about the dividends.

-- Deviation from the constant dividend pay-out: Any change in the dividend payout, in deviation to the policy or trend, will directly impact the market image of the company.
-This will give guidance to the analyst, and if anything goes in deviation to the same, it may crash the prices of the shares.
+- Deviation from the constant dividend payout: Any change in the dividend payout policy or trend will directly impact the company’s market image.
+It guides an analyst, and any deviation may crash the prices of the shares.

-- Future borrowing of funds: As discussed above, This will give guidance to the market and fund providers.
-Fund providers will always make sure that their funds should be used for the business purpose and, not as a dividend get distributed to promoters.
+- Future borrowing of funds: As discussed above, this also guides the market and fund providers.
+Fund providers will always ensure that their funds are used for business purposes and not as dividends by getting distributed to promoters.

-Any modification or changes in the dividend policies will require the approval of the shareholders.
-Also, if any, material changes are undertaken from statutory requirement per se, then there is also a requirement to intimate the concern state department.
+Any modification in the dividend policies will require the shareholders’ approval.
+In addition, if any material changes are undertaken from statutory requirements, it is necessary to intimate the concerned state department.

-Such modification will affect the mindset of the investors, analyst and credit rating agencies.
+Such modifications affect the mindset of investors, analysts, and credit rating agencies.
 Hence, it is of utmost importance to remain alert and cautious while making changes in the policy.
-Such policy changes require strategic thinking duly supported with future business aspects.
+Moreover, such policy changes require strategic thinking duly supported by future business aspects.

-In the actual market scenario, corporates will always try to provide guidelines in the policy in a highly generalized manner which will give insight to the investor.
-No specific transaction related data will be disclosed, hence no additional disclosure will be needed to be added or modified in the future.
+In the market scenario, corporations will always try to provide policy guidelines in a highly generalized manner, giving insight to the investor.
+No specific transaction-related data is disclosed, and thus, no additional disclosure is needed to be added or modified in the future.

-This has been a guide to what is Dividend Policy.
-Here we discuss the key components of dividend policy and practical examples along with its pros and cons.
+This article has been a guide to what Dividend Policy is.
+Here we discuss the critical components of dividend policy, practical examples, and its pros and cons.
 You can learn more about financing from the following articles –